 Action plans and implementation intentions

-Action plans: Training measures impart new knowledge and skills.
-With an action plan, participants establish during or after the event how they want to implement the new content in practice.
-"Implementation intentions" were introduced by Peter Gollwitzer.
-Intentions in the form of "If X occurs, then I will do Y" increase the likelihood of action initiation and goal achievement.
-The effect of these intentions has been extensively researched in the past 15 years.
-Many people find it difficult to convert intentions into actions.
-Let’s assume someone actually wants to go for a run after work.
-In the morning, the person feels motivated and self-assured about pursuing this plan.
-After getting home from work, the work clothes get tossed into the corner, and the jogging shoes remain in the closet.
+Action plans: Training measures convey new knowledge and skills.
+With an action plan, participants specify during or after the event how they want to implement the new content in practice.
+“Implementation intentions” were introduced by Peter Gollwitzer.
+Intentions in the form of “If X happens, then I will do Y” increase the likelihood of action initiation and goal achievement.
+The effects of these intentions have been extensively researched over the past 15 years.
+Many people struggle to turn intentions into actions.
+Let's say someone wants to go for a run after work.
+In the morning, they feel motivated and confident to implement this plan.
+When they get home from work, their work clothes end up in the corner, and the jogging shoes stay in the closet.
 An intention statement would increase the likelihood that the desired behavior will be implemented.
-"Before I leave the house, I will get my jogging gear out of the closet.
-When I get home from work, I will put on my clothes and go for a 20-minute run."
-"Implementation intentions" are successful because specific actions in specific situations are named.
+“Before I leave the house, I will get my jogging gear from the closet.
+When I get home from work, I will put on my clothes and go for a 20-minute run.”
+“Implementation intentions” are successful because specific actions in specific situations are named.

-Review goals: If goals are set before a training or session, then these goals should be reviewed afterward.
+Reviewing goals: If goals are set before a training session, these goals should be reviewed afterward.
 Why is it important for participants to think about training goals?
-On the one hand, it provides clarity for participants about what is expected of them after the training.
-Moreover, participants recognize through comparison with the requirements in which areas they can still develop.
+For one, it gives participants clarity about what expectations will be placed on them after the training.
+Moreover, participants recognize through the comparison with the requirements in which areas they can still develop.

-Group meetings: After the completion of the measures, short, guided group meetings give training participants the chance to discuss the training content.
-The purpose of these meetings is to share experiences.
-In these sessions, participants can discuss ways to apply the content and skills, and uncover obstacles.
+Group meetings: After the measures are completed, short, guided group meetings offer training participants the chance to exchange ideas about the training content.
+The task of these meetings is to share experiences.
+In these sessions, participants can discuss application possibilities of the content and skills and uncover obstacles.
 For formative evaluation, this information is also extremely valuable for trainers.

-Support from managers: Ensuring the transfer is a managerial task, and managers clearly take on a role model function here.
-If managers in the company do not continue their education, one cannot expect enthusiasm for further education from the employees either.
-Furthermore, managers must also give their employees the chance to use the new skills.
-The better managers are informed about the measures, the more accurately tasks and skills can be aligned with the employees.
-After a training session, the manager should also be available to employees for individual feedback.
-In these discussions, hurdles and transfer gaps are addressed and solutions are developed.
+Support from leaders: Ensuring transfer is a leadership task, and leaders clearly assume a role model function here.
+If leaders in the company do not continue their education, one cannot expect enthusiasm for training from employees.
+Moreover, leaders must also give their employees the chance to apply the new skills.
+The better leaders are informed about the measures, the more accurately tasks and skills of the employees can be aligned.
+After a training session, leaders should also be available to employees for individual feedback.
+In these discussions, hurdles and transfer gaps are addressed, and solutions are developed.

-Support transfer – online and offline: With the right support, employees retain new knowledge in the long term and transfer the newly learned skills into their daily work.
-Examples include learning resources (online or offline), question portals with access to internal advisors, and a well-planned transfer support in the follow-up.
-In the phase after the training completion, various technical options are available for ensuring the transfer: reminders in text form (via instant messenger or email), discussions via chat or surveys in quiz format.
+Supporting transfer – online and offline: With the right support, employees retain new knowledge long-term and transfer the newly learned skills into their daily work.
+Examples include learning resources (online or offline), question portals with access to internal consultants, and a well-planned transfer support in the follow-up phase.
+In the phase after training completion, various technical options are available to ensure transfer: reminders in text form (via instant messenger or email), discussions via chat, or surveys in quiz format.
 Training content can be refreshed with the help of short videos.
-Another advantage of short videos: the trainer can actively engage participants even weeks after the in-person meeting and encourage reflection.
+Another advantage of short videos: The trainer can also actively engage participants weeks after the in-person session and encourage reflection.

-Was this article helpful for you?
+Was this article helpful to you?
 Which of these measures do you use for practical transfer?
-How effective are these measures for you?
-Leave us a comment.
+How suitable are these measures for you?
+Write us a comment.

 Sources: